jmmack/16S/manipulating_counts_table.md

 df <- d[, !names(d) %in% rem]
 ````

-**WARNING**: As soon as you remove samples, you are removing counts from OTUs.
+**WARNING**: As soon as you remove samples (or select a subset of samples), you are removing counts from OTUs.
 THEREFORE you **must** re-filter your OTUs to an appropriate levels

 * *Example*: You filter your OTUs to a 1% abundance in any sample.
 Then you remove samples from your dataset.
 You must then run your 1% filter again because you have changed your count data by removing columns!